DC293/DC293.github.io/_machine-learning/Linear-regression.md

 ```

 ## Linear regression
 Now we have learnt about how we can measure distance between points, lets see how we can use that in practice to determine the accuracy of a model.
 One of the simplest models we can use is a line.
 Many will be familiar with linear regression in the form of a line of best fit between two variables.
+A line can be determined by its slope and its intercept.
+We can represent this as:

 $$
 y = mx + b
 $$
+where:
+$y$ is a given point on the y-axis
+$m$ is the slope of the line
+$x$ is a point on the x-axis
+$b$ is the intercept of the line